mansoormalik/TaskScheduler/README.md

 The protocol between the master and slave is defined in the masterslave.proto file.
 1. An acknowledge message is sent by the slave to the master to verify that a channel can be established.
 If this fails, the slave goes into a retry loop until the master can be reached.
+2. A join request is sent by the slave to a master prior to requesting new tasks.
+This allows a master to do the required setup to monitor heartbeats from slaves.
+3. A heartbeat request is sent by the slave to the master at regular intervals.
-2. A task request message is sent by a slave to a master.
+4. A task request message is sent by a slave to a master.
 If the task queue is non-empty, the master responds by sending a message that describes the first task (taskname, sleeptime) in its queue.
 If the task queue is empty, the master responds by sending an empty task (taskname="").
 If the task queue is empty, the slave waits for a small duration before trying again.
 For testing purposes the duration was set to 3 seconds.
-3. A status update message is sent by the slave to the master when a task is completed.
+5. A status update message is sent by the slave to the master when a task is completed.
-4. When a master is killed, a slave completes its task and goes into a loop waiting for the master to come back on line.
+6. When a master is killed, a slave completes its task and goes into a loop waiting for the master to come back on line.
 When the master is reacheable again, the slave sends a AfterMasterFailure request which ensures that the master updates the state of this task to success in mongodb.

 Cluster Membership
 --------------------------
-The slave nodes do not send an explicit join or leave message to the master node.
+The slave nodes send an explicit join message to the master node prior to requesting tasks and also send a heartbeat message at periodic intervals.
 The slave nodes are provided with the IP address and port of the master node.
 The slave nodes communicate with the master node using a wire protocol (gRPC).

-The primary reason for this approach is that the slaves poll the master to see if a task is available for execution.
-If we had instead chosen a scheme where the master was assigning tasks to slaves then the master would need to keep track of which slaves were available.
-In this alternate scenario, we would have needed a mechanism where slaves would need to notify the master when they were joining or leaving a cluster.

 Load-Balancing
 ---------------